- Doctorate, Chiropractic - Palmer College of Chiropractic, Davenport, IA

 In addition to his professional experience in oncology, Dr. Sklar has witnessed the struggle and success of cancer survivors in his personal life.
 His mother and brother are both cancer survivors.
 His stepmother is also a three-time survivor and former co-chair of the Komen Race For The Cure in Philadelphia.

 In May 2009, Dr. Sklar joined the chiropractic team at Eastern.
-When asked why he came here, Dr. Sklar says, “Being a founder of a holistic integrative wellness center in Philadelphia and having treated many cancer patients over the years, CTCA’s philosophy of the Mother Standard® of care and patient empowerment resonates deeply in my practice paradigm.”
+When asked why he came here, Dr. Sklar says, “Being a founder of a holistic integrative wellness center in Philadelphia and having treated many cancer patients over the years, the philosophy of the Mother Standard® of care and patient empowerment at CTCA resonates deeply in my practice paradigm.”

 Another element that drew him to CTCA, Dr. Sklar says, is the whole-person model of cancer care.
 “Patients are in a fight for their lives.
 CTCA gives them a full spectrum of services in addition to cutting-edge and advanced technologies in diagnostics and treatment.
 Patients are treated as whole beings—body, mind and spirit.
 Every patient has an opportunity to collaborate with their oncologist and explore additional complementary therapies in conjunction with their conventional cancer treatments.”